 <firstimage=”//static.makeuseof.com/wp-content/uploads/2011/04/creepy_mapview1.png”>Enter someone’s Twitter or Flickr usernames and see everywhere they’ve been and when.
 If this sounds creepy then it is.

 Ever wonder how much information geolocation leaves behind?
 As it turns out, quite a lot.
-The Creepy geolocation tool is a program for Ubuntu and Windows made primarily made to demonstrate just how much information that is, and how easily it could be used for nefarious purposes.
+The Creepy geolocation tool [No Longer Available] is a program for Ubuntu and Windows made primarily made to demonstrate just how much information that is, and how easily it could be used for nefarious purposes.

 Whether you regularly check in at a certain coffee shop or just occasionally take pictures at favorite park and post them to Flickr, you’re leaving behind a tremendous amount of information.
 There are patterns, and any patterns can be analyzed.
 Creepy makes this easy, and the results are…well…creepy.
 A fairly complete picture of where you spend your time emerges, encouraging you to reconsider providing this much information to the open Internet.

 Launch the Creepy geolocation tool and you’ll be able to add Twitter and Flickr usernames.
 If you’re unsure of someone’s exact username, don’t worry; there’s a search feature (though using this with Twitter will require authentication).
 Find the information you need, then provide the usernames.

 Once you’ve entered the people you’d like to look up, you may end up waiting a while.
 How long depends on the number of tweets or pictures that need to be analyzed, so be patient.
 A lot of information is being gathered.

 Creepy scans the user’s tweets for geolocation information, and also scans the meta information in any pictures to supplement this.
 Once some results do come in, you’ll be able to see all of the geographic information that exists, arranged complete with times and a map: